iturdikulov/notes/neovim (text editor).md

 replace mode, replace existing text by directly typing over it.::`R`

-similar to visual, but with a more MS Windows-like behavior::`select` TODO: check
+mode similar to visual, but with a more MS Windows-like behavior::`select` TODO: check

 similar to the command-line mode but optimized for batch processing::`ex-mode` TODO: check